frcdesign/FRCDesign.org/docs/learning-course/stage1/1C/exercise1.md

       <figcaption>Tube plugs can be used to create gusset-less tube to tube (left) and tube to plate (right) connections.
 (Photo Credits: FRC 4414, FRC 9442)</figcaption>
     </figure>

-This exercise also introduces you to the use of the the [Assembly Mirror Featurescript](https://cad.onshape.com/documents/0f7d68295ff4dab57adcf92c/v/88fbfa19a2e2555d18599db4/e/bcf3052f00f1f9d3d95a89c7?jumpToIndex=1392&showReturnToWorkspaceLink=true "Assembly Mirror FS Onshape Document"){:target="_blank"} which is a useful tool to  help make your assembly more parametric.
+This exercise also introduces you to the use of the the [`Assembly Mirror Featurescript`](https://cad.onshape.com/documents/0f7d68295ff4dab57adcf92c/v/88fbfa19a2e2555d18599db4/e/bcf3052f00f1f9d3d95a89c7?jumpToIndex=1392&showReturnToWorkspaceLink=true "Assembly Mirror FS Onshape Document"){:target="_blank"}.
 Make sure to add this to your Featurescripts if you have not already.

+- This featurescript generates allows you to mirror the position of a duplicate part in the assembly.
+- This is often useful so you can avoid creating a duplicate part in the part studio (to preserve the Bill of Materials) and keep the assembly parametric.
+- The featurescript takes a part and a mirror plane and generates a pair of mate connectors to simulate an mirror in the assembly.
+- In the assembly, you simply have to copy the part and mate it to the mate connector on the other side.
+Show mate connnectors by pressing the `k` key.

 ### Part Studio Instructions